Retrogusti Profile

 Together, these elements become a dish that is not just flavor, but a story.

-Sardine and escarole sandwich on Piennolo tomato gazpacho
+Red Mullet and Escarole Sandwich on Piennolo tomato gazpacho